vallari1/RSE004/README.md

-# Differential Drive RPM Calculator & Visualizer wihout ROS
+# Differential Drive RPM Calculator & Visualizer without ROS

-A robust system for processing ROS 2 `cmd_vel` messages from `.db3` bag files, computing wheel RPMs using differential drive kinematics, and visualizing the results in real-time.
+A  system for processing ROS 2 `cmd_vel` messages from `.db3` bag files, computing wheel RPMs using differential drive kinematics, and visualizing the results in real-time.

 ## System Architecture